1. Setting up the project

 - After adding the application to the Firebase console, you will be prompted to download a

 google-services.jsonfile.
-Download and place the file in the app/ directory of your project.
+Download and place the file into your Android app module root directory.

 2. Adding Firebase support to Android studio project.